tabladeV/manager.tabla/wiki/IOS_PLATFORM_SETUP.md

 ## Overview

-This document covers the complete setup and configuration required for iOS platform support in the Tabla Back Office app, including push notifications, network handling, and platform-specific configurations.
+This document covers the complete setup and configuration required for iOS platform support in the Tabla Manager app, including push notifications, network handling, and platform-specific configurations.

 ## iOS-Specific Issues and Solutions